-When her grandmother passed in January of 1999, Sulis wasn’t sure what the next step would be, so she volunteered at the Kripalu Center for Yoga & Health in the Berkshires.
-It was here that she developed a closer relationship with her body and started to unpack the effects of trauma that she hadn’t been able to process on her own.
-She eventually found that through her connection with her body through yoga, dance and movement that she was able to open up a dialogue with herself that wasn’t available before.
-Maybe it didn’t feel safe, but it wasn’t until she settled into a home in Northampton, MA that she blossomed into her healing arts practice with people and felt that she could get her needs met. for 12 years Sulis practiced massage therapy and CranioSacral Therapy in Northampton.
-She recently closed this office so she could have time to write a book and she is practicing in Shelburne Falls and Florence MA.
-Her main focus these days is the Tulsi Rose Garden, working with the plants and flowers and developing a curriculum for empowerment classes for women to access their voice through her sing Your Sacred Soul Song workshop and her healing with the plants program.
+When my grandmother passed in January of 1999, I wasn’t sure what the next step would be, so I volunteered at the Kripalu Center for Yoga & Health in the Berkshires.
+It was here that I developed a closer relationship with my body and started to unpack the effects of trauma that I hadn’t been able to process on my own.
+I eventually found that through my connection to my body through yoga, dance and movement that I was able to open up a dialogue with myself that wasn’t available before.
+I started teaching Sacred Circle Dance and Danskinetics at Kriplau.
+When I settled down in Northampton, MA my healing arts practice blossomed.
+For 12 years I practiced massage therapy and CranioSacral Therapy in Northampton.
+Now I’m practicing in Shelburne Falls.
+My main focus these days is Singing, The Tulsi Rose Garden, working with the plants and flowers, and developing a curriculum for empowerment classes for women to access their voice through the Sing Your Sacred Soul Song workshop and Goddesses in the Garden: the healing with the plants program.